thrombusplus/US-DICOMizer/README.md

 Added ability to copy values ​​from treeview with attribute tags by right-click
 Added options (title) to filedialog
 Removed simpleTK and scikit-image modules as they are no longer used

+## Citing

+If you use our source code in your experiments as part of a scientific publication, we would appreciate citations to the following paper:

+* Pechlivanis, D.; Didaskalou, S.; Kaldoudi, E. and Drosatos, G. (2025).
+Preparing Ultrasound Imaging Data for Artificial Intelligence Tasks: Anonymisation, Cropping, and Tagging.
+In Proceedings of the 18th International Joint Conference on Biomedical Engineering Systems and Technologies - Volume X: HEALTHINF, ISBN xxx-xxx-xxx-xxx-x, ISSN 2184-4305, pages xxx-xxx.
+DOI: 10.5220/000xxxxxxxxxxxx